cwilson3420/Cloud1/README.md

 Cloud9
 ======

-Capstone Internet of Things platform
+This is the Capstone Internet of Things platform